As Covid vaccines are rolled out across the world, a number of drugs are being tested as treatments for people who already have the disease.

 However, international trials are continuing to examine if plasma might help much earlier in the disease, before people get to hospital.
 Blood plasma is still being collected in the UK.

 The US Food and Drug Administration (FDA) has given emergency authorisation for the use of plasma to treat coronavirus patients based on promising results from early trials - although some experts say it's too soon to know how effective the treatment is.

 Why do we need treatments as well as vaccines?

 While vaccines can stop people from contracting Covid and becoming seriously ill, treatments will still be needed for those who already have it.

 Having an effective treatment would, in essence, make coronavirus a milder disease.

-If it stopped people who were admitted to hospital from needing ventilation, then there would be less risk of intensive care units in hospitals being overwhelmed.
+If it stopped people from needing hospital treatment or stopped those admitted to hospital from needing ventilation, then there would be less risk of hospitals and intensive care units being overwhelmed.